Aidge demonstration#

 assert(np.allclose(output_aidge, output_model,rtol=1e-04))

-It is possible to save the scheduling in a mermaid format using:
+It is possible to save the scheduling in Mermaid format and then visualize it using:

 scheduler.save_scheduling_diagram("schedulingSequential")